 About Our Office

-The Office for Diversity, Equity and Community Engagement (ODECE) is committed to fostering a university where all members of the community feel included.
-In an effort to work toward inclusive excellence, ODECE provides consultation, resources, and support to advance and sustain inclusive environments for all faculty, staff, and students across the university.
-ODECE supports the GW community’s diversity, equity, and inclusion efforts in a number of ways:
+The Office for Diversity, Equity and Community Engagement (ODECE) is committed to non-discrimination and equal opportunity and to fostering an inclusive and respectful environment that enables everyone to flourish.
+In an effort to work toward inclusive excellence, ODECE provides consultation, resources, and support to advance and sustain inclusive environments for all faculty, staff, and students across the university in a number of ways:

 University Climate: Through education, training, university-wide programming, climate surveys and a host of other activities, GW seeks to enhance the university environment with regard to inclusion, belonging and respect.
 In collaboration with university partners, ODECE conducts climate surveys.
 Annually ODECE hosts the Diversity Summit and serves on university committees.